OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.1_draft_EN.md

 * PackageLicenseConcluded: mandatory in SPDX
 * PackageLicenseDeclared: mandatory in SPDX
 * PackageCopyrightText: mandatory in SPDX
-* ExternalRef: to be able to put the Package URL

 A package SHOULD be identified by a Package URL (PURL).

-The PURL SHOULD be put in ExternalRef field, e.g.
+If the PURL is present, it SHOULD be put in ExternalRef field, e.g.
 ```
 ExternalRef: PACKAGE-MANAGER purl pkg:pypi/django@1.11.1
 ```